ojiofong/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-merchant_order_id | default | If set uniquely identifies the order in the merchant's system. needs_shipping_address | true | If set to false, buyer's shipping address will not be required to fulfil the order. shipping_address | undefined | required unless `needs_shipping_address` is set to false. amount | n/a | required field must be set to determine the amount to charge the purchasing customer. line_items | undefined | Optional - if set displays a breakdown of the items being purchased.
+merchant_order_id | "default" | If set uniquely identifies the order in the merchant's system. needs_shipping_address | true | If set to false, buyer's shipping address won't be required to fulfil the order. shipping_address | undefined | Optional if  `needs_shipping_address` is set to false. amount | undefined | Required - must be set to determine the amount to charge the purchasing customer. line_items | undefined | Optional - if set displays a breakdown of the items being purchased.
 This is used to display items only.
-The API caller is responsible for making sure line_items add up to the  `amount` charged.
+The API caller is responsible for making sure line_items add up to the  `amount` charged. redirect_to_checkout_page | true | Set to false to return the checkout page URL instead of redirecting to it. meta_data | undefined | Optional - If set is returned back exactly in PayForMe Order data.
+It can be used to store additional info needed by the merchant.

 <aside class="success">
 Remember — Always keep your API keys secret!